MechanicalRabbit/FunSQL.jl/docs/src/examples.md

 ## `SELECT COUNT(*) FROM table`

-To apply an aggregate function to the dataset as a whole, we use a [`Group`](@ref) node without arguments.
+To calculate an aggregate value for the whole dataset, we apply a [`Group`](@ref) node without arguments.

 *Show the number of patient records.*